Hablamos Español Insurance Companies We Work With

 A real example

-A firm signed an MSA requiring cyber and additional insured wording it did not carry.
-The gap surfaced during onboarding and delayed the contract.
-Reviewing it first would have avoided the scramble.
+A firm signed a master services agreement requiring cyber and additional insured wording it did not carry.
+The gap surfaced during onboarding and delayed the contract while the policy was adjusted.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.